Laaas/LuaConfig/README.md

 It's quite simple, really.
 You, as a server operator, install the mod onto your server.
 Then you find the configuration file you want to convert, make a file with the same file stem (i.e. the full file name without the dot and the extension), but suffix it with .lua.
-Then you fill it with functionally equivalent Lua code, remove the original JSON file and voilà!
+Then you fill it with functionally equivalent Lua code and voilà!
 When NS2 attempts to load the configuration file the next time, it will load the code inside the Lua file.

-NB: You **must** delete the JSON file.
-If you do not, the JSON file will be loaded instead.
+# What if I fuck up?
-It takes priority, so that writes from NS2 will be seen when configuration is read again.
+If your Lua file is somehow erroneous, then the corresponding JSON file will be loaded in stead.

 # Limitations
 ## Client-side